Skip to content Skip to footer

 April 11, 2024-December 31, 2024

-Popularized in the 1850s, the crinoline, or hoop skirt, was an alternative to wearing the many layers of petticoats necessary to attain the desired silhouette of the era.
-While crinolines did solve some problems—they kept the petticoats from entangling the legs while walking and provided women a measure of personal space in public—they created new ones.
-On display at the Richardson-Bates House Museum all season.
+Now on display at the Richardson-Bates House Museum!
+Popularized in the 1850s, the crinoline—or the hoop skirt—was an alternative to wearing the many layers of petticoats necessary to attain the desired dress silhouette of the era.
+While crinolines solved problems related to dress, it also created new ones.

 Permanent Exhibit